IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 I was designing input bar for my project, and what seemed like a five-minute task turned into a full design investigation.

 Bar 1: a clean input field with a floating “+” for file uploads.
-Looked tidy—but users thought it did something else.
+Looked tidy but upon looking closely and it felt disconnected
 Bar 2: I moved the “+” inside the field.
 More cohesion, less confusion.
 But now the layout felt unbalanced next to the mic icon.
 Bar 3: I rebuilt Gemini’s design from scratch just to see what decisions were hiding in plain sight.
 Turns out, Google shows the send button _only_ after typing begins.
 Elegant.
 Logical.
 Bar 4: our final choice.
 Simpler, unified, and suited for text-only input.